ray-project/ray/doc/source/rllib/package_ref/replay_buffers.rst

 Quick intro into replay buffers in RL
 =====================================

-When we talk about replay buffers in reinforcement learning, we generally mean a buffer that stores and replays experiences.
+When we talk about replay buffers in reinforcement learning, we generally mean a buffer that stores and replays experiences collected from interactions of our agent(s) with the environment.
 In python, a simple buffer can be implemented by a list to which elements are added and sampled from.
-Such buffers are used mostly in offline learning algorithms.
+Such buffers are used mostly in off-policy learning algorithms.
 This makes sense intuitively because these algorithms can learn from experiences that are stored in the buffer but where produced by a previous version of the policy (or even a completely different policy).

 Sampling Strategy